indietyp/hawthorne/docs/getting-started.md

 ## Neat things to know
 1. 3 Eastereggs are currently hidden
+2. The Gunicorn instance is started/stopped/restarted with `supervisorctl start/stop/restart hawthorne`

 ## Current known system limitations
 1. Currently, Hawthorne is unable to run on a subpath like /ht/.
 It needs to have it’s own _(sub-)domain_.